sailshq/sails-hook-organics/README.md

 ## FAQ

+#### Why "organics"?

+We refer to the kind of built-in helper provided by this hook as an "organic" helper, in the sense that it is something fundamental and inherent.
+This hook is also "organic" in the sense that its helpers work kind of like genes-- when you use this hook in an app, you get all of its helpers, even if you're not using some of them right away.

+The reason sails-hook-organics is extrapolated into a separate package, rather than being baked in to `sails`, is so that you can choose not to install it in your app-- i.e. if you don't need or want the functionality it provides.

+Using this hook is completely optional.
+Nevertheless, keep in mind that any particular helper you'd rather not use can always be superceded or overridden by an inline helper in your app.
+For example, if you need to write your own algorithm for generating unique, pseudorandom string tokens, you might override `strings.random()` in your app (`api/helpers/strings/random.js`).
+Or if you want to use Paypal instead of Stripe for billing, you might roll your own, separate `saveBillingInfo()` helper (`api/helpers/paypal/save-billing-info.js`).

+> Note: In both customization examples mentioned above, the ideal approach (for interoperability's sake) would be to mimic the existing interface as much as possible (e.g. method names, inputs, & exits).
+But really, that's icing on the cake.
+This hook provides supplemental tools designed to make it faster and easier for you to build a stable, maintainable application.
+It's up to you to build any other custom logic you need for your app-- and it's our job, as your framework, to get out of your way and let you do that.

 #### I have an idea for how to improve...

 We'd like to hear it!
 The best way to share your ideas is to contribute (see below).